verifyica-team/pipeliner/README.md

 Pipeliner has four options:

 - `--timestamps`
-  - show timestamps
+  - include timestamps in output
 - `--log`
   - log to a file
 - `--trace`
-  - log trace messages
+  - include trace messages in output
 - `--minimal`
-  - log commands, commands output, and errors
+  - only include commands, commands output, and errors in output

 Optionally, the options can be set using environment variables: